 First placements are confirmed at or before the Delta School Direct Induction which, takes place towards the end of the Summer Term (late June / early July).

 As Delta Academies Trust has academies based across Yorkshire and the Humber, we will always aim to try and place trainees in academies that are within a ‘reasonable travelling distance’ from where they live to cut down on commuting time.
 It cannot be guaranteed that placements will be in the closest school due to additional factors.
+For more information as to which academies are part of Delta Academies Trust, please visit our website.

 Trainees will follow their Academy calendar and the timetable at the University, training in academies four days per week throughout the whole academic year.
 Each Friday trainees attend the University to learn as part of a professional cohort of training teachers and spend the rest of the week honing their teaching skills in their Academy.
 Each trainee will have a dedicated mentor within each of the placement schools as a point of contact and a person to support their personalised development.